Iamregulus/Iamregulus/README.md

 - 👋 Hi, I’m @Iamregulus
-- 👀 I’m interested in machine learning and python
+- 👀 I’m interested in data visualization, web, and app development
-- 🌱 I’m currently learning data science and software engineering
+- 🌱 I’m a full-stack developer
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m looking to collaborate on machine learning projects and mobile app development
 - 📫 How to reach me on my email @gathuor@gmail.com

 <!---